Share

 Should You Use a 401k Loan to Pay Off Credit Card Debt?

 Credit card debt can be overwhelming, especially with high-interest rates.
 At The Debt Relief Company, we help Americans get out of high-interest credit card debt by consolidating their debts into one low monthly payment.
 Some consider using their 401k to help manage it.
 However, using a 401k loan to pay off credit card debt has both advantages and disadvantages.
-In this article, we'll go over the top 10 factors you should consider before making this decision.
+In this article, we'll go over the top 10 factors you should consider before making a decision on whether doing so is the best thing for your situation.

 Understanding 401k Loans